 - Scott Casley (Associate supervisor)

-Thesis Examiner for Masters of Information Technology (EIT) and Whitireia
+Thesis Examiner for Masters of Information Technology (EIT), Southern Institute of Technology (SIT) and Whitireia.

 - Keynote Speaker (October, 2015) – 21st Century Learners: Unleash the superhero in our children.
 Ministry of Education on leadership and expertise within technology and learning.
 Keynote Presentation for Hawke’s Bay/Tairawhiti Regional Cross-Sector Forum on Raising Achievement.